-Rebranded in 2017 as the Tour of the Alps, the mountainous race has regularly attracted some of he world’s top riders, with those competing for Tour de France overall honours often featuring on the palmarès.
+Rebranded in 2017 as the Tour of the Alps, the mountainous five stage race has regularly attracted some of he world’s top riders, with those competing for Tour de France overall honours often featuring on the palmarès.

 Passing over Hungerburg on the opening day, once again the race honours Michele Scarponi, who won there during the 2017 race, before being killed while training just days later.